• Skip to content

 A very common symptom that my clients and readers often have is constipation.

-Constipation is often rooted in gut motility issues, as well as nutrient deficiencies (magnesium deficiency is a very common one, especially for those with Hashimoto’s).
 Think about it: with hypothyroidism, everything slows down, including our body’s ability to move stool through the intestines.
 Research has found that carnitine deficiency can cause smooth muscle dysmotility (changes in speed, strength, or coordination) of the gastrointestinal tract (similar to what it does to muscle metabolism, causing muscle weakness), which can cause gastrointestinal discomfort and changes in the microbiota (gut dysbiosis), as well as constipation.
+[34]

-Research involving different populations of patients suffering from constipation, has found that many of them are deficient in carnitine.
+Research involving different populations of patients suffering from constipation has found that many of them are deficient in carnitine.
 These deficiencies have been linked to abnormal diets (due to the patients’ condition), medications, and other issues relating to gastrointestinal health (gut motility issues, lack of hydration).
 In several studies, supplementation with carnitine was shown to improve constipation challenges.
+[35]

-In one study focused on 27 patients with epilepsy (who had motor and intellectual disabilities requiring an enteral nutrition formula diet fed via tubes, known to contain less carnitine), and had also been prescribed valproate sodium (an anti-epileptic drug), it was found that they had both severe constipation as well as carnitine deficiency.
-Researchers determined this was likely due to their abnormal diet (which included low levels of carnitine), as well as valproate sodium’s known side-effects.
-In the study, each of the patients’ level of existing carnitine was correlated with the degree of constipation they were experiencing.
-Carnitine supplementation with 10-50 mg/kg/day significantly reduced symptoms of constipation.
+One study focused on 27 patients with epilepsy who had motor and intellectual disabilities requiring an enteral nutrition formula diet fed via tubes (known to contain less carnitine), and who had also been prescribed valproate sodium (an anti-epileptic drug).
+It was found that they had severe constipation as well as carnitine deficiency.
+[36]

 In another small study involving 15 patients receiving hemodialysis (where blood is pumped out of the body to an artificial kidney machine), they were found to have gastrointestinal symptoms, including constipation (likely due to restrictions in their water intake required as part of their therapy), as well as carnitine deficiency.
 Supplementation with L-carnitine tablets (900 mg) for three months, increased total carnitine levels and improved their constipation, as well as other gastrointestinal symptoms.

 As a first-line defense against constipation, I will usually recommend adding more fiber to one’s diet and taking magnesium supplements.
-But, if someone has other symptoms such as fatigue, muscle weakness, and brain fog, or symptoms of low iron such as hair loss (low iron is associated with carnitine deficiency), I will often test for carnitine levels and suggest dietary adjustments or supplements.
+But if someone has other symptoms such as fatigue, muscle weakness, and brain fog, or symptoms of low iron such as hair loss (low iron is associated with carnitine deficiency), I will often test for carnitine levels and suggest dietary adjustments or supplements.
 Supplementation of L-carnitine has been shown to improve discomforts associated with gastrointestinal disorders and the microbiota, including constipation.
-(38, 39)

 Carnitine and The Gut-Brain Connection

-The research (and my own experience with clients) tells us that people with Hashimoto’s will typically have some form of intestinal permeability (“leaky gut”) issue, along with having a genetic predisposition and one or more triggers.
-Common triggers for leaky gut include stress, food sensitivities, nutrient deficiencies, toxins, medications, etc. Gut bacteria balance can also be affected by gut infections such as H. pylori, Blastocystis hominis, yeast overgrowth, reactivated Epstein-Barr virus, and small intestinal bacterial overgrowth (SIBO).
+The research (and my own experience with clients) tells us that people with Hashimoto’s will typically have some form of intestinal permeability (“leaky gut”), along with having a genetic predisposition and one or more triggers.
+[38] Common triggers for leaky gut include stress, food sensitivities, nutrient deficiencies, toxins, medications, etc. Gut bacteria balance can also be affected by gut infections such as H. pylori, Blastocystis hominis, yeast overgrowth, reactivated Epstein-Barr virus, and small intestinal bacterial overgrowth (SIBO).

-More and more, researchers are showing that the microbes that control our digestive system can also control our neurobiology, or the gut-brain neuroendocrine metabolic axis.
-What this means is that, disruptions that occur to the gut (let’s say our taking an antibiotic, taking acid-suppressing medications for acid reflux, or eating an inflammatory food like gluten), can upset the microbiome, cause intestinal permeability (leaky gut), and result in a shared gut-brain inflammatory event.
-These events can further affect nutrient absorption and gut motility, and become a vicious cycle causing symptoms such as constipation and muscle weakness, as well as neurological issues such as mood swings, fatigue, brain fog, etc. (40, 41)
+More and more, researchers are discovering that the microbes that control our digestive system can also control our neurobiology, or the gut-brain neuroendocrine metabolic axis.
+[39] What this means is that, disruptions that occur to the gut (for instance, from taking an antibiotic, taking acid-suppressing medications for acid reflux, or eating an inflammatory food like gluten), can upset the microbiome, cause intestinal permeability (leaky gut), and result in a shared gut-brain inflammatory event.

-Carnitine, Healthy Weight Management and Athletic Performance
+Carnitine, Healthy Weight Management, and Athletic Performance

 Carnitine and Fertility